 of Kansas Lawrence,

-was born in 1962 in the Missouri River bluff town of Atchison, Kansas
+was born in the Missouri River bluff town of Atchison, Kansas

 (Amelia Earhart, the famous aviatrix, was born there too!), to a family with